nasa/openmct/docs/src/architecture/framework.md

   the framework.

-A drawback to this approach is that it makes it difficult to define "the architecture" of Open MCT Web, in terms of describing the specific units that interact at run-time.
+A drawback to this approach is that it makes it difficult to define "the architecture" of Open MCT, in terms of describing the specific units that interact at run-time.
 The run-time architecture is determined by the framework as the consequence of wiring together dependencies.
-As such, the specific architecture of any given application built on Open MCT Web can look very different.
+As such, the specific architecture of any given application built on Open MCT can look very different.

 Keeping that in mind, there are a few useful patterns supported by the framework that are useful to keep in mind.